jclark/pc-ptp-ntp-guide/gps.md

 I got mine on [AliExpress](https://www.aliexpress.com/item/1005005753445408.html) for $77.
 It's also available on eBay.

+The power connector is standard 5.5x2.1mm DC barrel connnector, which accepts 5V-12V and requires only 0.3A, so can easily be powered via a dumb USB to DC 5V cable.
+However, the board doesn't have a battery, so powering it from the PC over USB means that a PC power cycle requires a cold start of the GPS.

 Many GPS receivers being sold from China are fakes.
 But I am confident the one I got is not.
 The idea behind this product is to repurpose timing modules originally manufactured for Huawei cellular base stations.
 These timing modules are [available on eBay](https://www.ebay.com/itm/333619130232) for about $50 or less, but they require some hard-to-find parts to wire up properly.